 Sale price per sq.m. for each property price in Lagoa Region

 Although it is not strictly in the municipality of Lagoa, the beautiful towns Silves and Monchique are in close proximity.
-Silves, most famous for its annual mediaeval festival and castle, is set amongst rolling hills of orange groves.
-The town would make a perfect location for a second home, if you would prefer to be a little further from the coast.
-Property prices here tend to compare favourably with those of Carvoeiro and Lagoa, because of its inland situation.
+Silves, most famous for its annual medieval festival and castle, is set amongst rolling hills of orange groves.
+If you prefer to be a little further from the coast, this town would make a perfect location for a second home.
+Property prices here tend to compare favourably with those of Carvoeiro and Lagoa due to its inland location.

-Monchique is likewise situated and offers similarly competitive property prices as well as spectacular views over the hills, as far as the coast.
-It offers famous spa waters and boasts Algarve’s highest mountain Foia.
+Monchique is similarly situated and also offers competitive property prices as well as spectacular 360 degree views over the hills, stretching as far as the coast.
+It offers famous spa waters and boasts Algarve’s highest mountain, Foia.

 Golfing around Lagoa

-Carvoeiro attracts many visitors and residents with its golfing facilities, having a number of courses to choose from in the area.
-There are two 18-hole courses at Gramacho and Vale da Pinta, and a 9-hole course at Vale de Milho.
+Carvoeiro attracts many visitors and residents with its golfing facilities, offering a number of courses to choose from in the area.
+There are two 18-hole courses at Gramacho and Vale da Pinta, and a nine-hole course at Vale de Milho.

 Many of these courses are also residential resorts, with luxury villas and apartments overlooking the beautiful courses and the ocean.

-Lagoa and the surrounding area offers a wealth of bars and restaurants, serving both local and international cuisine, with many situated in fabulous cliff-top locations.
-For a more luxurious dining experience, there are several Michelin-starred restaurants at around a half hour’s drive.
-Of these, two have been awarded 2-star status: Ocean in Armaçao de Pêra / Porches, and the restaurant at the Vila Joya resort in Gale, near Albufeira.
-Another four have 1-star: Gusto in Almancil, Henrique Leis – Almancil, Sao Gabriel – Almancil and Willie’s – Vilamoura.
+Lagoa and the surrounding areas offer a wealth of bars and restaurants, serving both local and international cuisine, with many situated in fabulous cliff-top locations.
+For a more luxurious dining experience, there are several Michelin-starred restaurants around a half an hour’s drive away.
+Of these, two have been awarded two-star status: Ocean in Armação de Pêra/Porches, and the restaurant at the Vila Joya resort in Gale, near Albufeira.
+Another four have one-star: Gusto, Henrique Leis and São Gabriel in Almancil and Willie’s in Vilamoura.

-Although not all of these are open all year round, there is always choices and alternatives.
-Once the season starts, the regions livens up considerably.
+Although not all of these are open all year round, there is always choice and alternatives.
+Once the high season begins, the regions livens up considerably.

-And if you like to indulge a little further after you’ve enjoyed your meal, you might venture over to Vilamoura or Monte Gordo, to enjoy an evening at one of the Algarve’s two Casinos.
+And if you like to indulge a little further after you’ve enjoyed your meal, you might want to venture over to Vilamoura or Monte Gordo to enjoy an evening at one of the Algarve’s two casinos.

 There are many opportunities for sporting activities abound, with facilities for all types of water sports, horse-riding, tennis and sky-diving, amongst others.
 You can also spend the day at the Autódromo Internacional do Algarve, which has excellent motor-racing facilities.